TIBHannover/diaspora/wp2/t2.1/v1.0/README.md

 ![import](https://user-images.githubusercontent.com/55106484/177316263-edb008f2-947e-4996-8fe7-49b28a440214.PNG)

-9. Once Jenkins workspace is ready and all the jobs are inside the workspace, then go to the db_to_csv.py file inside diaspora_to_csv folder and put the credentials of    your sql workbench in order to connect to the database.
+9. Once Jenkins workspace is ready and all the jobs are inside the workspace, go to the db_to_csv.py file inside diaspora_to_csv folder and put the credentials of    your recently imported MySQL database in order to connect to the database.

    ![db](https://user-images.githubusercontent.com/55106484/176936219-6b697cb6-89d6-41c3-ab88-04f3d5af4057.PNG)

-   Also in order to connect to the jenkins instance, go to automate.py file indise automate folder in your local_repo_path and put your jenkins credentials.
+   Also in order to connect to the jenkins instance, go to automate.py file indise automate folder in your `local_repo_path` and put your jenkins credentials there.

    ![jenkins](https://user-images.githubusercontent.com/55106484/176936641-cbdf7e20-fe02-43e4-81c5-9f7d432b9722.PNG)